whosonfirst/go-whosonfirst-pip-v2/README.md

 ```
 ./bin/wof-pip -h
-  -allow-geojson
-    	This flag is DEPRECATED.
-Please use -enable-geojson instead.
   -cache string
     	Valid options are: gocache, fs, spatialite, sqlite.
 Note that the spatalite option is just a convenience to mirror the '-index spatialite' option. (default "gocache")
   -cache-all
     	This flag is DEPRECATED and doesn't do anything anymore.
-  -candidates
-    	This flag is DEPRECATED.
-Please use -enable-candidates instead.
   -exclude value
     	Exclude (WOF) records based on their existential flags.
 Valid options are: ceased, deprecated, not-current, superseded.
   -failover-cache string